EliasVincent/whisper-subtitles-webui/README.md

 I just wanted a nice frontend where you can just drop a video or url and it will spit out subs.
 Whisper is amazing but I haven't found that many implementations, especially ones that can be run locally.

 ![](img/1.png)

+# Privacy

+By default, Gradio sends some data to its servers.
+Gradio provides some variables to disable them, which have been applied here.